Herkunft: Sweden

 Ghayath Almadhoun

-The poet and filmmaker Ghayath Almadhoun was born in 1979 as the child of a Palestinian father and a Syrian mother in refugee camp in Damascus.
-He studied Arabic literature at Damascus University.
-In 2008 he emigrated to Sweden and became a Swedish citizen.The central themes in Almadhoun’s poetry, which
+Poet and filmmaker Ghayath Almadhoun was born in 1979 to a Palestinian father and a Syrian mother in a refugee camp in Damascus.
+He studied Arabic literature at the University of Damascus, emigrated to Sweden in 2008 and was granted Swedish citizenship.
+Central themes in Almadhoun’s poetry, which has been

 Fredrik Sjöberg